This Is Why Your Butt Smells a Certain Way, According to an Anal Surgeon

-Here’s a fun fact: Evan Goldstein, DO, anal surgeon and founder of Future Method, explains that as far as odors go, your booty is similar to your armpit.
-“They’re both hard to reach areas, there’s not a lot of air, there’s hair, and there’s moisture,” he says.
-“So all of those things combined with sweat glands in the area can affect the smell.”
-Body parts that aren’t exposed to air are more likely have a scent (if you think about the B.O. hot spots on your body, they all have that in common), and it just so happens that both the armpit and butt area are hotspots for pheromones, your body’s natural scent.
+Here's a fun fact: Evan Goldstein, DO, anal surgeon and founder of Future Method, explains that as far as odors go, your anus smell is similar to your armpit.
+"They're both hard-to-reach areas, there's not a lot of air, there's hair, and there's moisture," he says.
+"So all of those things combined with sweat glands in the area can affect the smell."
+Body parts that aren't exposed to air are more likely to have a scent (if you think about the B.O. hot spots on your body, they all have that in common), and it just so happens that both the armpit and butt area are hotspots for pheromones, your body's natural scent.

-Of course, there’s one big factor that makes the anus different than an armpit: Poop comes out of it.
-“When you think about smell [from the butt], everyone’s minds goes right to poop,” says Dr. Goldstein. #Truth.
-He recommends either using a bidet or taking a shower post-poop to maintain the freshest scent and best overall butt health.
+Of course, there's one big factor that makes the anus smell different than an armpit: Poop comes out of it.
+"When you think about smell [from the butt], everyone's minds go right to poop," says Dr. Goldstein.
+So it's understandable (though unnecessary) if you're feeling a bit squeamish while asking, How do I stop my bum from smelling?
+If it's a hygiene issue that you're worried about, Dr. Goldstein recommends either using a bidet or taking a shower post-poop to maintain the freshest scent and best overall butt health.

 Speaking of poop, here are some foods that can help ease constipation if you're in a pinch:

-If you want to use those showers for the sake of an exceptional smelling derriere, consider opting for a body or butt scrub to slough off dead skin cell buildup and debris—but be careful with any other products you apply to the area.
-“A lot of people augment smell with different oils or lotions, and I am all for that,” says Dr. Goldstein.
-He’s a huge proponent of a nighttime shower combined with regular use of a gentle exfoliant.
-“The purpose of a body scrub is to create a really good environment for healthy tissue, but also for a really good lingering smell.”
+If you want to use those showers for the sake of an exceptional smelling derriere, consider opting for a body or butt scrub to slough off dead skin cell buildup and debris—but be careful with any other products you apply to the area in the name of eliminating anal smell.
+"A lot of people augment smell with different oils or lotions, and I am all for that," says Dr. Goldstein.
+He's a huge proponent of a nighttime shower combined with regular use of a gentle exfoliant.
+"The purpose of a body scrub is to create a really good environment for healthy tissue, but also for a really good lingering smell."

 Never even considered how your butt smells?
 Fair.
-Doing nothing for the sake of bettering your anal smell is a-okay too.
-“There are so many different camps of people,” says Dr. Goldstein.
-“Some people don’t use deodorant, and they love their natural scent.
-A lot of people like to be able to smell their partner and understand their natural smell.”
+Butts aren't supposed to smell like daisies, and doing nothing for the sake of bettering your anal smell is a-okay too.
+"There are so many different camps of people," says Dr. Goldstein.
+"Some people don't use deodorant, and they love their natural scent.
+A lot of people like to be able to smell their partner and understand their natural smell."
 In other words: To each their own.